 SAN FRANCISCO — A California federal judge on May 14 found no facts to support causes of action asserted by a first-time homebuyer who alleged that Wells Fargo & Co. violated the Real Estate Settlement and Procedures Act (RESPA) and California’s unfair competition law (UCL) when it improperly charged borrowers mortgage interest rate-lock fees, dismissing his claims with partial leave to amend (Victor Muniz v.
 Wells Fargo & Co., et al., No. 3:17-cv-04995, N.D.
 Calif., 2018 U.S. Dist.
 LEXIS 81040).

-PHILADELPHIA — The Third Circuit U.S. Court of Appeals on March 9 affirmed a district court’s decision to abstain from adjudicating a borrower’s claim for violation of the Truth in Lending Act (TILA) against mortgage lenders (James L. Chambers Jr. v.
-Wells Fargo Bank, N.A., et al., No. 16-3162, 3rd Cir., 2018 U.S. App.
-LEXIS 5924).
+PHILADELPHIA — The Third Circuit U.S. Court of Appeals on May 8 affirmed a district court’s decision in favor of a loan servicer, finding that a borrower’s claims for violation of the Truth in Lending Act (TILA) were untimely (Ariel Barel v.
+Green Tree Servicing, LLC, a/k/a Ditech Financial, LLC, et al., No. 17-2817, 3rd Cir., 2018 U.S. App.
+LEXIS 11991).

 OAKLAND, Calif. — A California federal magistrate judge on May 7 entered a final order dismissing a borrower’s claims against a bank and a trustee after she failed to file a timely complaint asserting an amended cause of action for violation of California’s Homeowners Bill of Rights (HBOR) (So Young Kang v.
 Wells Fargo Bank, N.A., et al., No. 16-cv-04309, N.D.
 Calif., 2018 U.S. Dist.
 LEXIS 56078).